jmylchreest/keylightd/README.md

 For detailed documentation, see the [docs](./docs) directory.

 The `docs/mkdocs-build.sh` and `docs/mkdocs-serve.sh` scripts are provided for local documentation development and preview.
 They allow you to build and serve the documentation locally using Docker or Podman, but are not used in the CI/CD process.

+## Development Versions

+Snapshot builds are automatically generated on each commit to the main branch.
+These builds are available as pre-releases in the [releases section](https://github.com/jmylchreest/keylightd/releases) with version numbers like `0.0.0-SNAPSHOT-{commit_hash}`.
+They contain the latest features and fixes but may not be as stable as formal releases.

 ## Contributing
 PRs and issues are welcome!
 Please ensure all tests pass and code is formatted.